v9pt/SIH1674/README.md

-The rise of encrypted messaging and social media apps like Telegram, WhatsApp, and Instagram for drug trafficking presents a significant challenge.
+The rise of encrypted messaging and social media apps like facebook, WhatsApp, and Instagram for drug trafficking presents a significant challenge.
 Traffickers use these platforms to offer a variety of narcotic drugs and psychotropic substances for sale.
-They often create channels on Telegram and WhatsApp or Instagram handles for this purpose, and some even use customized Telegram bots.
+They often create channels on facebook and WhatsApp or Instagram handles for this purpose, and some even use customized facebook bots.
 The drugs being trafficked include dangerous synthetic substances such as MDMA, LSD, and Mephedrone.
 Additionally, these platforms are used for drug-related communication.

 ### SOLUTION